CESSProject/doc-v2/cess-miners/tee-node/running.md

 # Prepare CESS Wallet Accounts

-To run the TEE node in both `Full` and `Verifier` operational capacities, you need two separate accounts.
+To run the TEE node in both `full` and `verifier` operational capacities, you need two separate accounts.

 - **Stash Account**: This is the account where you keep all the tokens you want to stake.
 This account requires at least 3,000,000 TCESS for staking it can be either from the node owner itself or delegated by other users.

 - **Controller Account**: This account is a wallet used to pay the transaction gas fees required to run the TEE node and that these tokens are not safe, please do not put too much token in this account.

-If you only run a TEE node with the `Marker` role, then you only need prepare the `Controller Account`
+If you only run a TEE node with the `marker` role, then you only need prepare the `Controller Account`

 {% hint style="info" %}
 You can also refer to the artcle [Creating CESS Accounts](../../user/cess-account.md) for creating a CESS account.